followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/4 Filter Panel with Filter Builder.md

 ---

-You can predefine the filter expression with the [filterValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterValue) option and change it at runtime with the [option](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#optionoptionName_optionValue) method:
+You can define the filter expression programmatically with the [filterValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#filterValue) option.
+See the option's description for the full list of available filter operations and their peculiarities.

+The **filterValue** is updated when a user changes the filter expression from the UI.
+Use the [option](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#optionoptionName_optionValue) method to update it from the API:

 ---
 #####jQuery